Man caught traveling with more than 22 pounds of fentanyl

 ST. LOUIS — Federal prosecutors say a man was caught this week traveling with more than 22 pounds of the synthetic opioid fentanyl in one of the largest seizures of the highly potent drug in Missouri.

-Eighteen-year-old Daniel Cervantes Felix, of Maricopa, Arizona, has been charged with possession with intent to distribute fentanyl.
+Daniel Cervantes Felix, 18, of Maricopa, Arizona, has been charged with possession with intent to distribute fentanyl.
 No lawyer is listed for him in online court files.

 A criminal complaint says investigators believe he was bringing the drug to New York when he was stopped Monday on Interstate 44.